Oscaribiris/Oscaribiris/README.md

 # Hello

-- 😄  Pronouns: Him/He
-- 🌱  Learning Web Development with NodeJS and React (upcoming projects)
-- 📚  Extrovert book worm (Fan of Asimov's Series & J.K.
-Rowling)
-- ❓  Philosopher and Soccer Addict ⚽️
+📚  Extrovert book worm (Fan of Asimov's Series & J.K.
+Rowling) ❓  Philosopher and Soccer Addict ⚽️

 Thanks for stopping by.